HPG-ODIGlobal/local_hum_funding/README.md

 ## Data sources

-The methodology section of the corresponding ODI HPG 'The state of international humanitarian funding to local and national actors' includes more detail for each source on what additional, manual steps were required for each dataset so that they could be merged into one global dataset.
+The methodology section of the corresponding 2026 ODI HPG report 'The state of international humanitarian funding to local and national actors' includes more detail for each source on what additional, manual steps were required for each dataset so that they could be merged into one global dataset.

 ### FTS